 The way of life of the Amish in Lancaster County has remained largely unchanged since they settled here 300 years ago.

-On the surface, the PA Amish lifestyle might appear to be staid and inflexible.
+On the surface, the Pennsylvania Amish lifestyle might appear to be staid and inflexible.
 However, it reflects a way of life that is based on a literal interpretation of the Bible, as well as unwritten rules from the Amish Ordnung that prescribes behavior, appearance and other aspects of the Amish culture.
-The resulting community of Amish in PA is one of humility, modesty, obedience, equality and simplicity.
+The resulting community of Amish in Pennsylvania is one of humility, modesty, obedience, equality and simplicity.

 Many activities normally considered work are forms of recreation for the Amish adult.

 The family is the most important social unit among the Pennsylvania Amish; those with seven to ten children are not uncommon.
 This high birth rate feeds the growth of the community of Amish in Pennsylvania, as does the fact that four out of five children choose to become baptized and remain in the church.
 Jobs, friendships and business opportunities provide incentives to stay.